WARE HOUSE SERVICES

 These warehouses, basically by nature, serve as points in the distribution system at which goods are procured from different suppliers and quickly transferred to various customers.

-These warehouses owned by the government and semi-government bodies and are made available to private firms to store goods on payment of rent.
-The open warehouses usually set up to help small traders who are not in a position to have their warehouses due to financial constraints.
+These warehouses are owned by the government and semi-government bodies and are made available to private firms to store goods on payment of rent.
+The open warehouses are usually set up to help small traders who are not in a position to have their warehouses due to financial constraints.
 Retailers sometimes due to increased sales even find their private warehouses insufficient if their facilities have reached capacity or if they are making an individual, huge purchase of products for some reason.
 Anyone can avail of these facilities to solve its short-term distribution needs.

 These are owned and managed by the channel suppliers (manufacturers/traders) and resellers and are used exclusively for their distribution activities.

 Warehouse Services are growing fast, and today the concept of 3PL or third-party logistics has arisen.
-A manufacturer can concentrate on his core production process and outsource the storage and handling of goods to someone else.
+A manufacturer can concentrate on its core production process and outsource the storage and handling of goods to someone else.
 This third party would take care of the entire logistics right from shifting goods to their storage center, safe room, and tracking and even dispatch of products to clients.